-Zavareh is located 10 kilometers from Ardestan County, Isfahan Province, on the very edge of central desert of Iran.
+Zavareh is located 10 kilometers from Ardestan County, Isfahan Province, on the very edge of the central desert of Iran.
 Zavareh is named after Rostam’s (the Iranian legendary and mythical hero) brother.

 Zavareh Sangbast Castle is the second largest castle in Iran after Alamut Castle.
-It is made up of mud and brick dating back to 11th century.
+It is made up of mud and brick dating back to the 11th century.

-Other attractions are as follow: Zavareh conical adobe traditional Yakhchal (ice storage), an ancient mud brick domed roof refrigerator with thick rounded walls; Zavareh old bazaar dating back to Zandieh period with vernacular architecture, flanked by two caravan series with a Roman ceiling (not in used anymore except a couple of traditional workshops); The two Husainiyahs, grand Safavid roofed and unroofed Husainiyah and small Husainiyah; Hasht Behesht, an adobe building with vaulted ceiling used for religious ceremonies, and Amirabad Palace (15 km south Zavareh) both date back to Qajar period; camel farming in traditional ways, carpet weaving, brick making, woodturning, pottery and forgery workshops.
-The vernacular Chahar sofeh houses, four cross rooms in the center of the house around the courtyard, cool in the hot desert summer and warm in the cold desert dreamy nights with breathtaking desert landscape welcome tours to Iran.
+Other attractions are as follow: Zavareh conical adobe traditional Yakhchal (ice storage), an ancient mud-brick domed roof refrigerator with thick rounded walls; Zavareh old bazaar dating back to Zandieh period with vernacular architecture, flanked by two caravan series with a Roman ceiling (not in used anymore except a couple of traditional workshops); The two Husainiyahs, grand Safavid roofed and unroofed Husainiyah and small Husainiyah; Hasht Behesht, an adobe building with vaulted ceiling used for religious ceremonies, and Amirabad Palace (15 km south Zavareh) both date back to Qajar period; camel farming in traditional ways, carpet weaving, brick making, woodturning, pottery and forgery workshops.
+The vernacular Chahar Sofeh houses, four cross rooms in the center of the house around the courtyard, cool in the hot desert summer, and warm in the cold desert dreamy nights with breathtaking desert landscape welcome tours to Iran.

 Here is one of the best spots for history lovers.